apigee-127/a127/README.md

 * **start** - Starts a local instance of the Apache Usergrid service.
 * **stop** - Stops the running Usergrid service.

+>Note: If you are unsure if Usergrid is running, hit localhost:8080.
+If you get a "Page Not Found" error, Usergrid is not running.
+In that case, try stopping and then starting Usergrid using `a127 usergrid stop` and `a127 usergrid start`.

 * **download** - Downloads Apache Usergrid to your machine.
 * **portal** - Opens the Usergrid portal.
 Use the portal to manage Usergrid projects, create data sets, manage app security, and more.
 The default login credentials are test/test.

-    Note: You must download Usergrid before you can open the portal.
+>Note: You must download Usergrid before you can open the portal.
 Or, you can execute `a127 usergrid portal --download`.

 * **pid** - Print the pid of the currently running Usergrid service.
 * **tail** - Prints the tail of your local Usergrid service log.